 Engineering Foundations will mentor the students to develop a personal learning plan increasing strength in civil, electrical and mechanical engineering.
 Supported by academic staff and by their peers, they will learn critical background knowledge before sitting an open book, take-away, exam, set bespoke to their personal learning plans, to demonstrate they have achieved the necessary levels of competence to successfully complete the rest of the programme.

-Students will address aspects of economics and policy analysis which are crucial for a comprehensive understanding of private and public attitudes towards the offshore renewable sector.
-These topics will include: energy objectives and the appropriate policies; private sector and financial analysis (e.g. NPV, IRR); levelised costs; electricity markets in theory and practice; and an analysis of the links between offshore renewable policies and national and regional economic, environmental and social objectives.
-In addition, the students will analyse national and international innovation policy.
+The course addresses aspects of economic and policy analysis which are crucial for a comprehensive understanding of private and public attitudes and behaviour in relation to the offshore renewable sector.
+These topics include: energy and environmental objectives and appropriate financial and non-financial policies; private sector and financial analysis (e.g. NPV, IRR); levelised costs; an understanding of electricity markets in theory and practice; and an analysis of the links between offshore renewable policies and national and regional economic, environmental and social objectives.

 The Group Design Project will be designed to reinforce the learning from the other courses in the taught phase.
 Working in teams of five, students will analyse a project posed by the ORE Catapult.
 The starting point will be a realistic scenario in which the client has licenced an energy conversion technology and chosen a deployment site.
 By the end of the semester 1, groups will have planned a measurement campaign for the site, analysed the resulting resource data, predicted the hydrodynamic performance and expected power output of the converter and estimated annual energy production.
 During the Industrial Seminar Week, they will make poster presentations on their findings to the ORE Catapult.